themue/site.themue.dev/content/post/2023-glenfiddich-21yo-gran-reserva.md

 tags:  ['whisky', 'tastingnotes']
 ---

-Certainly, the **Glenfiddich 21 yo Gran Reserva** is not the first malt one gets to know from this distillery.
-The 12-year-old is better known, an inexpensive and good entry-level whisky.
-My first contact with the 21-year-old was at a time when it was still the **Havana Reserve**.
-A really very good malt.
-At the time, it was not allowed to be sold in the USA because of its name.
+The **Glenfiddich 21 yo Gran Reserva** is certainly not the first malt I have come across from this distillery.
+More commonly known is the 12-year-old, an affordable and good entry-level whisky.
+But I have had the opportunity to enjoy a 21-year-old from the house before.
+This was the **Havana Reserve** and it was really very good.
+But it was not allowed to be imported into the USA with that name.
 Today it is only available as a collector's item.
 The **Gran Reserva** is its successor.

 ### Nose

-The nose is greeted with sweetness and fruitiness.
-The **Glenfiddich** seems like a sea of flowers, complemented with some brittle and ginger.
+The nose is greeted by the **Glenfiddich** very sweet and fruity.
+The malt seems like a sea of flowers, complemented with papaya as well as some brittle and ginger.
 There is also a hint of vanilla.
+The end is a beautiful nutty burn.

 ### Taste

-On the palate, the malt is intense and spicy.
-It consists of beautiful honey and antique leather.
-You can taste the oak of the maturation, rounded off with citrus fruits and at the end again the ginger of the nose.
+On the palate, this whisky is amazingly intense and spicy.
+There is also a very nice honey and, amazingly, the aroma of antique leather.
+You also taste the oak from the maturation, rounded off with citrus fruits and at the end again the ginger of the nose.

 ### Finish

-The finish of the **Glenfiddich Gran Reserva** is again spicy.
-The finish is nice and warm and lasts a long time.
-It is pleasantly spicy at the end.
+The finish of the **Glenfiddich Gran Reserva** is again beautifully spicy.
+The finish is pleasantly warm and lingers long.
+At the end, it also gets tingly warm in the stomach.

-The **Glenfiddich 21 yo Gran Reserva** is a good malt.
-But unfortunately it does not come close to its excellent old predecessor.
-On the other hand, it is quite affordable despite its age and thus a nice addition to the Speyside malts in a collection.
-It gets **84/100** points in my ranking.
+The **Glenfiddich 21 yo Gran Reserva** is a very nice malt.
+It doesn't quite keep up with its excellent old predecessor.
+This one was rounder and smoother.
+But for a very complex 21-year-old whisky, it is a relatively inexpensive addition to one's collection from Speyside.
+I give it **87/100** points.